 Deferred compensation plan assets consist primarily of life insurance policies.
 These life insurance policies are valued based on the cash surrender value of the insurance contract, which is determined based on such factors as the fair value of the underlying assets and discounted cash flow and are therefore classified within Level 3 of the valuation hierarchy.
 The Level 3 liability associated with the life insurance policies represents a deferred compensation obligation, the value of which is tracked via underlying insurance funds' net asset values, as recorded in Other noncurrent liabilities in the Consolidated Balance Sheets.
 These funds are designed to mirror the return of existing mutual funds and money market funds that are observable and actively traded.

-The following tables summarize the change in fair value of the Company's financial assets and liabilities measured using Level 3 inputs as of January 28, 2023 and January 29, 2022 (in thousands):
+The following tables summarize the change in fair value of the Company's financial assets and liabilities measured using Level 3 inputs for the years ended February 3, 2024 and January 28, 2023 (in thousands):